letsbecometechie/Front-End-Dev-Resources/JavaScript/README.md

 # JavaScript
-This will provide details on where to learn about javascript from basic to advance.
+This will provide details on where to learn about JavaScript from basic to advanced.

 ## Websites